 If the argument from Italian producers is ultimately successful, the implications will be significant for wine regions that are exploring grape varieties better suited to the world’s changing climate, as well as for New World countries increasing their share of the global market.
 Until then, Australia’s grape growers will continue to watch closely as trade negotiations with the E.U. continue.

-Simone Madden-Grey is a freelance writer from New Zealand who is now living in Melbourne, Australia.
-Upon completing the WSET Diploma, she was awarded the HKIWSC Scholarship for earning the highest mark in Asia.
+Simone Madden-Grey is a freelance writer from New Zealand who now lives in Melbourne, Australia.
+After completing the WSET Diploma, she was awarded the HKIWSC Scholarship for earning the highest mark in Asia, and in 2018 she was the Fellow at the Australian Alternative Varieties Wine Show.
 As the owner of Happy Wine Woman Consultancy, she provides writing, education, and cellar management services to industry and private clients across Australia.